shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 ### Exporting changed categories via cron

-We may automate the export process the same way as we did for full data export earlier.
+We may automate the export process like we did for full data export earlier.
 All we need to do is to create a new class `CategoryExportChangedCronModule` in `src/Model/Category/Elasticsearch` which extends `AbstractExportChangedCronModule`.

-The most important task here is to override parent constructor and change the type-hint of the first argument to our created index (`CategoryIndex`).
+The most important task here is to override the parent constructor and change the type-hint of the first argument to our created index (`CategoryIndex`).

 ```php
 declare(strict_types=1);